rmetzler/bliki/wiki/mysql/choose-something-else.md

             END LOOP;
         END;

-    The original "structured programming" revolution in the 1960s seems to have passed the MySQL team by.
+    The original “structured programming” revolution in the 1960s seems to have passed the MySQL team by.

 * Okay, I lied.
 There are two looping constructs: there's also the `REPEAT ...